MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 ```

 <!--

 	- Only ActionRefs are allowed in this area; Actions cannot be added to the promoted area
 	- This new promoted area controls all the actions on the "Left Side" of the action bar
-	- There can be groups under the promoted area
-	- An actionRef can be added directly to the promoted area without any grouping
 	- Usage of the new promoted area and the old syntax in one page is not allowed.
 If one adds the promoted area to a page all the legacy promotion properties are disallowed(promoted, promotedOnly and… )
 	- Usage of old syntax pages and new actionRef syntax is allowed in a project